Cultivation of Mulberry

 (iv) Irrigation is quicker.

 (c) Basin method: The basin method is suitable mostly for tree plantations.
 In this system, irrigation water from the supply source is laid into the basin around the trunk.
-The diameter of the basin may vary according to age size of tree from 1.0 to 1.5m.
+The diameter of the basin may vary according to the age size of the tree from 1.0 to 1.5m.

 (d) Overhead or sprinkler: Method of irrigation can be practiced in undulating lands where low and high bushes are cultivated.

 (ii) There is a uniform distribution of water on the foliage.